wizelineacademy/ios-bootcamp-challenge/README.md

 You can encapsulate your components in the same file or create more files in the project.

+    // TODO: Handle navigation to detail view controller

 ### Views & Layouts
 Let's display the Pokemons details like the image, type and attacks.
 What ever you wanna display We provided a start ui using Layout Constraints in the code, but feel free to use Frames or the Storyboard!

+    // TODO: Display pokemon info (eg. types, abilities)

 #### Extras
 If you have time left address the extra TODO's inside the project to show off your skill!

+    // TODO: Use UserDefaults to pre-load the latest search at start
+    // TODO: Add a loading indicator when the app first launches and has no pokemons

 ## Code Review Process

 You'll receive this challenge as a zip file, with no git repo available.
 To start solving